-'We need more doses so we're not talking about choices'
+'The world needs greater vaccine supply'

-Covid: Oxford jab creator says choice between booster and first doses is 'simplistic'
+Vaccine creator says choice of UK boosters and first doses elsewhere is 'too simplistic'

-Professor Dame Sarah Gilbert has said the choice between offering booster jabs in one country or first doses in another is "simplistic".
+Professor Dame Sarah Gilbert has said the choice between offering Covid booster jabs in the UK or first doses to people in other countries is "too simplistic".

 The creator of the Oxford-AstraZeneca jab said the world needs a greater vaccine supply, so these choices don't need to be made.